Research at the Institute of Psychology

 Our Topics:

-Culture, Language, Memory and Decision Making.
+Culture, Teaching and Learning Processes, Memory and Decision Making.

 Research at the Institute of Psychology focusses on topics of culture, language, memory, and decision making